pkr2805/job-schedular/README.md

 ### 4. Prepare JAR Files

 1. The project includes sample JAR files in the `jar_files-main` directory
-2. Upload these JAR files to MinIO using the provided script:
+2. Manually upload these JAR files to the `jars` folder in the `data` bucket using the MinIO web interface or curl:
    ```
-   register-jars.ps1
+   curl -X PUT "http://localhost:9000/jars/jar-file-name.jar" --upload-file "path/to/jar-file.jar" -u minioadmin:minioadmin
    ```
-   Or manually upload them to the `jars` folder in the `data` bucket

 ### 5. Build and Run the Backend